Flow Equivariant World Models: Memory for Partially Observed Dynamic Environments: Experiments

 \subsection{3D Dynamic Block World Benchmark}

-\paragraph{Dataset} Reasoning about the dynamics of the 3D world from 2D image observations requires approximating unprojection of egocentric views to a world-centric representation.
+\paragraph{Dataset.} \looseness=-1 Reasoning about the dynamics of the 3D world from 2D image observations requires approximating unprojection of egocentric views to a world-centric representation.
 To validate FloWM on this more difficult setting, we further introduce a simple 3D dataset, built in the Miniworld environment \citep{chevalierboisvert2023minigridminiworldmodular}.
 An agent is spawned in a random position in a square room, along with colored blocks initialized with random positions and velocities.
 At each timestep, the blocks evolve according to their velocities, and the agent takes one of four discrete actions: turn left, turn right, move straight, or do nothing.
 The blocks bounce when encountering a wall, making the task of modeling dynamics out of view significantly harder.
 The data-generating agent follows a biased random exploration strategy, sometimes pausing to observe the room's dynamics from next to the wall.
-Videos of the agent's observations are collected; similar to the MNIST World setup, during training the world model is given 50 observation frames as context and must predict the dynamics evolving over the next 90 steps, given the agent's actions.
-More details, including ablations involving a static version of Block World are included in Appendix \ref{apd:additional_details_block_world}, and more training details are available in Appendix \ref{apd:flowm_expt_details_3d}.
+During training, the model is given 50 observation frames as context and must predict the next 90 observation frames, given the agent's actions.
+Experiment details are in \S \ref{apd:flowm_expt_details_3d}, and additional results on textured and static variants of Block World are in \S \ref{apd:additional_details_block_world}.